 The seminar will last for 7 days.
-Travel days are Mondays, November 11 and 18.
+Travel days are Mondays, August 16 and 23.
 Participants will be away for one Sunday.
 Accommodations are double-occupancy.
 Some single-occupancy rooms may be available for an additional charge.
 Those who choose to extend their travel either before or after the seminar may do so on their own and at their own expense.

 The maximum cost of this seminar is $1,795, but will most likely be less, depending upon group size and lodging secured.
 Cost is per person double occupancy including all seminar expenses (meals, accommodations, program, tips, tours, in-country transport).
 Airline transportation to and from Puerto Rico is not included.

 Application Due Date

 Applications are due by May 7, 2021.
 After that date, applications will be considered as space remains available.

 For more information